 Product Placement is Everything

 Holding a sale, but not getting anywhere?
 Product placement is the key!
-If you’re focal point has been taken up with your money making money products, then you need to look at your original displays to determine where best to place your sale items.
+If your focal point has been taken up with your money-making money products, then you need to look at your original displays to determine where best to place your sale items.
 Where else grabs your customers attention, what’s the first display they see when they walk in-store?
-The first thing they see tends be the thing they’re most likely to remember – this is the place to set up your sale rack.
-Use the word sale to grab the attention of your customers, everyone loves a sale, so by displaying a sign that clearly shows that you’re holding a sale will make passers by want to come in-store.
+The first thing they see tends to be the thing they’re most likely to remember – this is the place to set up your sale rack.
+Use the word sale to grab the attention of your customers, everyone loves a sale, so by displaying a sign that clearly shows that you’re holding a sale will make passers-by want to come in-store.
 Make sure your sale sign is clear, in-keeping with your shop and forms part of your product display.
 As we said before, everyone loves a sale or getting money off a product so don’t be afraid to go bold and make it stand out.

 Go back to the customer journey, the shopping experience doesn’t end when you leave the store.
 So, think about the till line, by placing smaller items around the till and queuing area gives customers something to look at whilst their queuing.
 If they pick it up and like it, the chances are if they’re already spending money with you they won’t mind parting with a few extra pounds.
-We’ve all ended up purchasing things like socks, hair bands, sweets, make-up, stationery, chewing gum and travel size toiletries at the checkout, even when we didn’t need them.
+We’ve all ended up purchasing things like socks, hair bands, sweets, make-up, stationery, chewing gum and travel-size toiletries at the checkout, even when we didn’t need them.